mijelin/project-euler/README.md

 Solutions to problems hosted on [Project Euler](http://projecteuler.net).

-The problems themselves can be found in each corresponding solution file.
+Problems themselves can be found at the top of each corresponding solution file.